Tristan-Day/UoW-Health-System/README.md

 *Note: Due to slight incompatibilities between Lambda Local and Jest, you must manually exit the test using `CTRL + C` to avoid a port conflict when scheduling later tests.*

+## Code Formatting

+This project was formatted using [Prettier - The Opinionated Code Formatter](https://github.com/prettier/prettier)

+*Please see the included `.prettierrc` file for more information*

 ## Deploying the Application on the Cloud

 To deploy this application, you will require the following: